Fanni Luukkonen: Post war

-The terms of the peace agreement with the Soviet Union at the end of the 1941-1944 Continuation War, included the abolition of the Lotta Svärd organisation and the White Guard.
-Immediately after the announcement of the Lotta Svärd disollution, Luukkonen was awarded the Order of the Cross of Liberty 1st Class with a grand star - the highest decoration ever granted to a woman in Finland.
-The end of the Lotta Svärd this meant a major life change for Luukkonen: she lived in Helsinki on her small pension, doing temporary translation work.
-After the war, she was insulted and received anonymous letters of slander for her previous role, which was branded anti-Soviet.
-The mental pressure of the time worsened her already poor health.
+The terms of the peace agreement with the Soviet Union at the end of the 1941–1944 Continuation War included the abolition of the Lotta Svärd organisation and the White Guard.

+After the end of the Continuation War and the dissolution of Lotta Svärd, Luukkonen was awarded the Order of the Cross of Liberty, 1st Class with grand star – the highest decoration ever granted to a woman in Finland.
+The end of Lotta Svärd meant a major life change for Luukkonen: she lived in Helsinki on a small pension and did occasional translation work.
+After the war she was insulted and received anonymous letters of slander for her previous role, which was branded anti-Soviet.
+The mental pressure of the period worsened her already poor health.
 She was considered persona non grata and may have been kept under surveillance, with travel to the Nordic countries made difficult.

-Fanni Luukkonen died of a heart attack age 65 on 27 October 1947 in Helsinki.
-She was buried in the family grave in Kruununsaari cemetery in Ii, Finland.
-The stone on her grave reads "Fatherland is God's idea".
+Fanni Luukkonen died of a heart attack on 27 October 1947 in Helsinki, age 65.
+She was buried in the family grave at Kruununsaari cemetery in Ii.
+The stone on her grave bears the Lotta Svärd emblem and the inscription Isänmaa on Jumalan ajatus ("The Fatherland is God's idea").

 Legacy and commemoration

 There is a plaque commemorating Fanni Luukkonen at Tehtaankatu 21 in Helsinki, and another plaque at Heinätori School in Oulu.

-In the 2004 Suuret Suomalaiset (Greatest Finns) competition (similar to the 100 Greatest Britons) Fanni Luukkonen was voted for 44th place.
+In the 2004 Suuret Suomalaiset (Greatest Finns) poll, modelled on the 100 Greatest Britons, Fanni Luukkonen was voted 44th.

 A documentary film Sotalotta, by Raimo Salo, has been made about the life of Fanni Luukkonen, the leader of the Lottas.
-Interviews in the film revealed how difficult it was for Luukkonen to disband the organisation and how the Lottos felt that their leader was treated harshly.
+Interviews in the film revealed how difficult it was for Luukkonen to disband the organisation and how the Lottas felt that their leader was treated harshly.

+The 2009 play Siniväriset, written by Okko Leo, Kati Kaartinen and Outi Nyytäjä, is based on the life of Luukkonen.